SwitchCaseGroup/toggl-button/README.md

 9. Go try new toggle button

-Follow the "Editing built-in integration" instructions in the [contributing section](#contributing).
+For further instructions, follow the "Editing built-in integration" instructions in the [contributing section](#contributing).
 When editing the integration, copy the contents of the `src/content/shortcut.js` file into the edit dialog.

 ## Supported services